shawnbutton/Engineering-training-materials/workbook/testing-pyramid.md

 You'll also want a few tests that call the actual legacy system, true end-to-end.
 Even with these tests you might stub out portions of your legacy if it is very hard to write tests for portions.

-So, when you write your tests be preparded to get creative.
+So, when you write your tests be prepared to get creative.
 Don't fall into the trap of just writing end-to-end through the GUI.

 ### Testing Done By Entire Team